Top 15 Places To Visit In Antigua: From Nelson’s Dockyard To Devil’s Bridge

 For breathtaking scenery and a lively cultural atmosphere, Shirley Heights is one of the most well-known Antigua tourist attractions.
 In British Navy control, the old military lookout is today a favourite destination with panoramic vistas of English Harbour and Falmouth Harbour.
 One of the attractions of a trip to Shirley Heights is its famous Sunday evening party, with live steel drums, reggae music, and delicious Caribbean barbecue.
 The sunset view from Shirley Heights is stunning, and it’s a photographer and nature lover’s dream.

-Location: Near English Harbour, Antigua
+Location: Shirley Heights, English Harbour, Antigua and Barbuda

 3. Half Moon Bay